bdleasure/impossibleagent/memory-bank/progress.md

    - ✅ Memory Garden Lite (2D) for early task/memory visualization (Completed May 9, 2025)
    - ✅ Memory Garden (3D) for immersive task/memory exploration (Completed May 9, 2025)
    - ✅ Ritual Moments for milestone and daily interactions (Completed May 9, 2025)
-   - ⬜ Proactive Check-In System for AI-initiated emotional engagement
+   - ✅ Proactive Check-In System for AI-initiated emotional engagement (Completed May 9, 2025)
    - ⬜ Simplified Mode to hide technical components for non-techie users
    - ⬜ Tool execution status indicators and result visualization